-This is as rare as it gets: the list of the world’s 20 most valuable vinyls is any prospective record collector’s wet dream.
+This is as rare as it gets: the list of the world’s 20 most valuable vinyl records is any prospective collector’s wet dream.

 The most common thread in the list is undoubtedly the rarity of these records.
 At #6, The Sex Pistols’ God Save The Queen was only printed 300 times before they were kicked off their label for bad behaviour.

 The Quarrymen clock in at #2, the 1958 original record thought to be the only living copy of the pre-Beatles LP.
 The Fab Four appear another three times in the list, including the top spot for Ringo’s personal copy of The Beatles – the first pressing of their famous White Album.

 Keep in mind these numbers are in pounds: